'I kept saying no, pushing his hand away' - Third woman outlines allegation against entertainment boss

 "Knowing the effect it's had on me, I didn't want to see any other young women go through that."

-Yesterday, Dyhrberg suggested the second complainant had fabricated her allegation against the accused.
+Yesterday, Dyhrberg suggested the second complainant had also fabricated her allegation against the accused.

-And she put it to the woman that she and the third complainant had effectively colluded together to pay the accused back for losing their jobs.
+And she said the second and third complainants had effectively colluded together to pay the accused back for losing their jobs.

 The trial continues.